 Develops competition within the team that will help progress players

 Merit will be the ethos that shall be adopted by the coach the reasons and benefits of this are:

 Hard work is what the coach wants to see.

 100% commitment and effort is what the coach wants to see.

 Winning is the focus and the players should be driven to achieve that goal.

 Effort, commitment and application are required by the players from the coach.

 Transition to Adult Football

-As an FA Charter Standard Community Club it is our aim to provide all our players a transition and outlet into adult football at every level of ability.
+As a 3* Accredited England Football Club it is our aim to provide all our players a transition and outlet into adult football at every level of ability.